destroyedlolo/Marcel/Modules/README.md

 ### mod_Dummy

 This module is providing an example of "*how to create your own module*".
 Its source code is extensively commented.
 As it doesn't provide anything useful, it is not expected to be enabled in a production environment.

+> [!CAUTION]
+> If you're creating a module, tt's wise to avoid inter-module dependencies, except **mod_core** components and **mod_lua**.

+When a dependency between modules is strictly necessary, use the `findModuleByName()` function to retrieve the module structure and access its callbacks.
+Always verify the return value of `findModuleByName();` if it returns `NULL`, the module is not loaded and cannot be used.